Icelain/goRecr/README.md

 # goRecr
-A ffmpeg based video recorder in go
+A ffmpeg based screen recorder in go.